Note

 Tip

 Copy the following bash commands to your computer and update the projectName, subscriptionId, and environment variables with the values for your project.
-This command will also grant the Contributor role to the service principal in the subscription provided.
-This is required for GitHub Actions to properly use resources in that subscription.
+This command also grants the Contributor role to the service principal in the subscription you provide.
+GitHub Actions needs this information to properly use resources in that subscription.

-After running these commands, you'll be presented with information related to the service principal.
-Save this information to a safe location, you'll use it later in the demo to configure Azure DevOps.
+After running these commands, you see information related to the service principal.
+Save this information to a safe location for use later in these steps.

 Close the Cloud Shell once the service principals are created.